-Avoid gas-producing food such as beans, brussels sprouts, cabbage, broccoli, and cauliflower, that can cause problems in your little one.
+Avoid gas-producing food such as beans, brussels sprouts, cabbage, broccoli, and cauliflower, which can cause problems in your little one.

 5. Processed and Junk Food

-As a general rule, check labels and try to avoid processed foods that contain long lists of additives.
+As a general rule, check labels and try to avoid processed foods that contain a long list of additives.
 These additives are bad for your health and we should not eat these foods generally as well.

 Always add or subtract food after consulting a health professional.
 Your doctor may also recommend eating some supplements in addition to your balanced diet.
 These supplements make up for any nutrients that are missing from your diet.